 Right in the heart of Kampos you will find an ideal residence for your holidays called ‘Arhodico’.
 It is a luxurious agrotouristic pension which was first run in 1993 but built in 1890 by the ancestors of the recent owners.
 It is a two –storey building with comfortable rooms.

 Ikarian winery is in Pigy, a hill village 8 kilometers to the west of the port of Evdilos, in the region of what used to be the ancient Ikarian kingdom of Enoi.
-The winery, the organic farm and the agrotourist unit were set up by George Karimalis and his wife Eleni when they returned to their native home to dedicate themselves to environmental work on their own land.
+The Ikarian wine farm in Ikaria is a unit with an organic farm and a winery where guests stay in stone houses which have been restored using natural local materials.

 Agrotourism in the Ionian Islands